hellloxiaotian/hellloxiaotian.github.io/publication.md

 ## Projects (项目)

+1. Research on intelligent object detectin system, 2021.09-
-1. National Nature ScienceFoundation of China Gant No. 61876051.
+2. National Nature ScienceFoundation of China Gant No. 61876051.
-2. ShenzhenKey Laboratory of Visual Object Detection and Recognition under Grant No. ZDSYS20190902093015527.
+3. ShenzhenKey Laboratory of Visual Object Detection and Recognition under Grant No. ZDSYS20190902093015527.
-3. Shenzhen Science and technology innovation Commission  under Grant No. JSGG20190220153602271.
+4. Shenzhen Science and technology innovation Commission  under Grant No. JSGG20190220153602271.
-4. 2016.1-2017.02 National Natural Science Foundation of China Youth Fund funded projects (61502123)—Research on Multi-core program complicating error elimination method.
+5. 2016.1-2017.02 National Natural Science Foundation of China Youth Fund funded projects (61502123)—Research on Multi-core program complicating error elimination method.
-5. 2015.7-2015.12 Heilongjiang Science Foundation Project (QC2015084)—Research based on Multi-core processor fault  diagnosis method of deterministic repetition.
+6. 2015.7-2015.12 Heilongjiang Science Foundation Project (QC2015084)—Research based on Multi-core processor fault  diagnosis method of deterministic repetition.
-6. 2013.12-2015.07 The Cooperation Project of Harbin University of Science and Technology and Beijing Aerospace System Engineering Research—The implementations and design of network flow classification.
+7. 2013.12-2015.07 The Cooperation Project of Harbin University of Science and Technology and Beijing Aerospace System Engineering Research—The implementations and design of network flow classification.
-7. 2012.04-2013.10 The Innovative Project of Undergraduate of Heilongjiang Province—The implementations and design of  network down-hole monitoring system.
+8. 2012.04-2013.10 The Innovative Project of Undergraduate of Heilongjiang Province—The implementations and design of  network down-hole monitoring system.